-In the first days of COP27, UN Chief Antonio Guterres spoke plainly to the world’s leaders gathered at the summit, simply asking “what did you do for our world – and for our planet – when you had the chance?”
+“How will we answer when “Baby 8 Billion” is old enough to ask: What did you do for our world – and for our planet – when you had the chance?”

-A great question, one that couldn’t be more timely.
+A question that couldn’t be more timely.

 A fund for loss and damage is essential – but it’s not an answer if the climate crisis washes a small island state off the map – or turns an entire African country to desert.